 But finding the best subscription box may prove daunting, in part because expanding popularity has given rise to countless options.

-In 2018, fifteen percent of online shoppers reported selecting at least one food subscription box.
+In 2018, fifteen percent of online shoppers reported selecting at least one food box subscription.
 Over the previous half-decade, demand for subscription box services has climbed at an outstanding rate of 100 percent per year.
 And, according to a Forbes report, there are now over 3,500 options available to consumers.

 So how do you find the best food subscription boxes?

 What is a Food Subscription Box?

-Although plans vary widely, most food subscription boxes have some form of monthly plan and can be customized according to budget and personal preferences.
+Although meal plan options vary widely, most food subscription boxes have some form of monthly box plan and can be customized according to budget and personal preferences.

 The most commonly sought after varieties of subscription boxes include meal kits, meant to help you prepare quick and fresh lunches or dinners, but as the food subscription box industry has greatly expanded, so too have the options customers have to select from.
 In general, some of the most best food subscription box types include:

 The most full service of options, these deliver ingredients, including prepared and fresh, along with recipe cards, like Sun Basket.
 Typically these services cater more towards lunch and dinner and you can sign up to have delivery up to a few times a week.